About

 —Cory Doctorow, author of Little Brother, Walkaway

-Steven picked up political zines at his first punk shows and never looked back.
-Armed with a BA in Race, Class, Gender and Sexuality Studies and a recent masters in Social Work, he has worked as a grassroots community organizer, indie bookslinger, radical bookstore director, data analyst, and academic researcher.
-Now when not conspiring behind the scenes of PM Press, Friends of PM, and coordinating the extensive events schedule as a Tabling Tornado, Steven can be found seeking out the best beaches and sandwiches in the Bay Area.
+Steven picked up radical books and zines at his first punk shows and never looked back.
+He’s been a committed community organizer, indie bookslinger, radical bookstore director, conference organizer, data analyst, academic researcher, and played bass poorly in a garage punk band ages ago.
+Now when not conspiring behind the scenes to facilitate new books to life and coordinate PM’s extensive events schedule as a Tabling Tornado, he can be found seeking out the best beaches and sandwiches in the Bay Area, California.

 Joey dabbled in the so-called book trade in California for nearly a decade before relocating to Missoula, Montana.
 Most days he can be found casting flies along the Blackfoot River or running pointing dogs on the Montana prairie.
 Joey is a proud member of the Tabling Tornadoes.